SDGforskning/sdg-strings/SDG12_query_action_WoS.md

         )
   )
   AND
-      ("energy transition" OR "photovoltaic$" OR "solar PV" OR "hydropower" OR
+      ("energy transition"
+      OR "geothermal heat pump$" OR "ground source heat pump$" OR "solar PV" OR "photovoltaic$" OR "solar cell$" OR "solar panel$" OR "solar array" OR "solar energy collector$" OR "solar farm$" OR "solar plant$" OR "solar park$"
+      OR "solar district heating" OR "solar district cooling" OR "solar air heating system$" OR "solar space heating system$" OR "wind farm$" OR "wind turbine$" OR "wind park$" OR "wind factory" OR "wind factories" OR "hydropower*" OR "hydroelectric" OR "hydro-electric" OR "tidal turbine$" OR "stream turbine$" OR "current turbine$" OR "tidal power" OR "tidal energy" OR "marine energy" OR "wave energy"
+      OR
         (
           ("power" OR "electricity" OR "energy")
           NEAR/5
               ("clean" OR "sustainable" OR "renewable$"
-              OR "solar" OR "photovoltaic" OR "thermal energy" OR "solar thermal" OR "wind"
+              OR "solar" OR "wind"
-              OR "geothermal"
-              OR "hydrothermal"
+              OR "geothermal" OR "hydrothermal"
-              OR "hydroelectric" OR "hydro-electric" OR "hydropower" OR "hydrokinetic" OR "marine" OR "tidal" OR "wave energy" OR "ocean energy"
-              OR "bioenergy" OR "biofuel$" OR "biodiesel"
+              OR "hydrokinetic" OR "marine" OR "tidal" OR "ocean energy" OR "bioenergy" OR "biofuel$" OR "biodiesel"
               )
         )